knbknb/hacker-news-summarizer/INSTALLATION.md

 # Installation

 This document explains how to install dependencies and set up the environment required to run the Hacker-News thread summarizer scripts.
+File: /home/knut/code/git/ai-stuff/hacker-news-summarizer/INSTALLATION.md

 Two common installation methods are shown below: using your system Python + pip and using the `uv` environment manager.

-## 1) System Python + pip (recommended / widely supported)
+## 1) Virtual Environment + System Python + pip (recommended / widely supported)

-- Make sure you have Python 3.10+ installed and that `python3` and `pip` are available on your PATH.
+- This uses your system Python executable only to create an isolated virtual environment (e.g., .venv).
+It does not modify system-wide Python packages or binaries — all project packages are installed inside the venv.
+- pip is needed so packages can be installed into that venv; installing or using pip in the venv is a local operation and does not change your system Python.
+- Activating the venv adjusts your shell PATH for the session so the environment’s Python and pip are used; deactivating restores your normal shell.
-- Create and activate a virtual environment (recommended):
+- Create and activate the virtual environment (recommended):

 ```bash
 python3 -m venv .venv